andrewpapa/andrewpapa.github.io/research_bioml.md

    lie on a continuum spectrum of states.
 With the advent of spatial transcriptomics (ST), there is an opportunity to quantify the spatial distributions of these states and their gradients.
-   I am combining ideas from the Implicit Neural Representations (INRs) and Latent Factor Models to learn continuous, spatial functions of the expression of gene-programs and their gradients across tissues, from ST datasets.
+   I am combining ideas from the Implicit Neural Representations (INRs) and Latent Factor Models to learn continuous, spatial functions of gene-program expression and the associated gradients across tissues, from ST datasets.

- - **Non-coding variants and Sequence-to-function models** The research I performed during my XDF (see below) left me fascinated by how the combinatorial interactions of tanscription factors with non-coding regions of the genome regulate the expression of genes.
-Modelling epigenetic data using sequence-to-function models has begun providing insights into these *enhancer codes* and I am interested in using this kind of modelling to begin interpreting the effects non-coding variants have in tumour gene expression.
+ - **Non-coding variants and Sequence-to-function modelsi.**
+   The research I performed during my XDF (see below) left me fascinated by how the combinatorial interactions of transcription factors with non-coding regions of the genome regulate the expression of genes.
+Modelling epigenetic data using sequence-to-function models has begun providing insights into these *enhancer codes* and I am interested in using this kind of modelling to begin interpreting the effects non-coding variants have on tumour gene expression.
    I have gained experience training these models in the context of pancreatic cancer, using publicly-available scATAC-seq datasets.
 I am also interested in exploring the use of these models for comparison of pre-clinical models with human tumours.